 Even if you are a visitor with minor interests in wildlife, you will be amazed at the massive groups of elephants, whales, dolphins, leopards, birds and fish that you see exhibited in many of the National Parks in Sri Lanka.
 For one who is fond of wildlife, these are the places to visit in Sri Lanka for an ultimate wildlife experience.

 Best National Parks to Visit in Sri Lanka

 1. Yala National Park

-Located in the south eastern region of the island, this is the second largest, yet most visited National Park in Sri Lanka.
+Located in the south eastern region of the island, this is the second largest, yet most visited National Park and is one of the best places to visit in Sri Lanka.
 The entrance to the park is from the city of Tissamaharama where a tracker is given to all entering vehicles along with detailed information for way-finding around the park.
 On your jeep safari to Yala National Park, you will see colorful storks, dozing crocodiles, fantailed peacocks, hanging monkeys, elephants wandering around and of course the popular leopard.
 The rich birdlife at Yala National Park includes about 130 species of birds.
 The park also provides for camping opportunities amidst the wildlife.